donkirkby/donimoes/raw_rules/rules.md

 Look for the dominoes with a number at one end and a blank at the other.
 The number on each of those dominoes is the starting space for the die with the matching number.
-You can't have two of those dominoes next to each other, so swap them with their neighbours until none of them are touching.
+The board will be easier to solve if none of those dominoes touch each other, so you may swap them with their neighbours until none of them are touching.
+Take 3 dice, turn them so the numbers 1, 2, and 3 are on top, then place them on their starting spaces.

-Roll 2 dice, and place each one on its starting space.
-If a die matches the other die or doesn't match any dominoes, reroll it.

 For example, here's one possible setup for four dice: